Unique Summer Camps in North Carolina for Kids and Adults

 2 Surf Camp at Tony Silvagni Surf SchoolCarolina BeachSee on map

 Wannabe surfers of all ages can learn how to ride the waves at Tony Silvagni’s surf camp.
 The camps run in three daily sessions (morning, afternoon, evening), and there’s never more than a two-to-one student-to-teacher ratio.
-All students receive a surfboard to use for the lessons, a water safety and surfing etiquette guide, Tony Silvagni Surf School swag including a tote bag and water bottle, a meal voucher to Hang Ten Grill, and a certificate of achievement.
+All students receive a surfboard to use for the lessons, Tony Silvagni Surf School swag including a tote bag and water bottle, a meal voucher to Hang Ten Grill and a certificate of achievement.

 3 Camp for the Kids, Wine-and-Shine for You